 '''

-crawl (crawler_or_spidercls, args, kwargs)
+crawl (crawler_or_spidercls: Type[Spider] | str | Crawler, args: Any, kwargs: Any) \rightarrow Deferred Run a crawler with the provided arguments.

 '''

-Run a crawler with the provided arguments.

-It will call the given Crawler's crawl() method, while keeping track of it so it can be stopped later.
+It will call the given Crawler's crawl () method, while keeping track of it so it can be stopped later.

 If crawler_or_spidercls isn't a Crawler instance, this method will try to create one using this parameter as the spider class given to it.